bcmichael/RNMR-Docs/docs/command/full_command.md

     REAL(DST) = REAL(DST)
     IMAG(DST) = REAL(SRC)

-The arguments SRC and DST specify the numbers of the buffers to be processed.
-Each buffer number may be either 1 or 2; buffer 1 is the visible processing buffer.
 If either argument is omitted, RNMR will prompt for a buffer number.
 The default source is buffer 2 while the default destination is buffer 1.
-While `CPXV` operates only on processing buffers, the user need not be viewing the processing buffer to perform the operation.
-For two buffers to be merged with `CPXV`, they must have the same domain (time or frequency) and the same active size (though not necessarily the same allocated size).
-If the destination buffer is partitioned into two or more blocks, each block is separately merged with the corresponding block of the source buffer.
-The number of blocks in the source buffer need not be the same as that in the destination buffer.
-RNMR uses the formula below to match source blocks with destination blocks:

- 	IBLK_SRC = MOD(IBLK_DST-1,NBLK_SRC) + 1,  IBLK_DST=1,...,NBLK_DST

-If the processing buffer is currently visible and dst is 1, `CPXV` always updates the display upon completion.
+The src and dst buffers must have the same domain and active size (though not necessarily the same allocated size).
 ## CPY
 Copy record